pagopa/io-wallet/README.md

 - `io-wallet-support-func`: it contains all functionalities for assistance and support.
 - `io-wallet-user-func`: it contains all functionalities used by the IO Wallet app end users.

-It's strongly recommended to start looking at the code and understanding how Azure functions work from the `io-wallet-support-func` project, even just to have a basic overview.
-The `io-wallet` monorepo contains a package also, called `io-wallet-common`, present into the `packages/` folder, present in the root directory of the monorepo: this package is used by all two previous projects and it's very important for these.
+The `io-wallet` monorepo contains a package also, called `io-wallet-common`, present into the `packages/` folder, present in the root directory: this package contains all the shared code among the workspaces.
 You can see the `io-wallet-common` package like a local NPM package that includes all the common functionalities and utilities of both the `io-wallet-support-func` and `io-wallet-message-func` projects.

 Each project has an own `README.md` file that includes these sections: